Manish-Awase/SQL-Python-powerBI-project-ad-Hoc-analysis/README.md

    - Run the SQL scripts in your MySQL environment to extract the necessary data.

 2. ** Visualizations**:
-   - Open the Power BI files in Power BI Desktop to view the visualizations.
+   - Open the Jupyter notebook and excel files to view the visualizations.

 ---